How to Make Money as a Teenager

 Saving Tips for Teens

 Opening a bank account is an important milestone for teens.
-Regularly putting a portion of earnings into savings allows you to take advantage of compound interest, which helps the balance grow steadily over time.
+Regularly putting a portion of earnings into a savings account allows you to take advantage of compound interest, which helps the balance grow steadily over time.

 If you’re earning a steady paycheck, consider setting up an automatic savings plan, which transfers a set amount of money from checking to savings each month.
 Otherwise, commit to setting aside a certain percentage of income each time you receive it.
 Remember, even small amounts can add up over time.